DR. DALE LYNCH, EXECUTIVE DIRECTOR

 Before working at TOSS, Susie worked for two years with the Maury County Board of Education's Workforce Initiative Grant as a stenographer.
 Kip Reel, former executive director of TOSS, hired Susie in 2004.
 She is active in her church and community and enjoys gardening and going to the Nashville flea market.

-Sheila Lane, Receptionist/Web
+Sheila Lane, Receptionist/REGISTRAR

 Sheila Lane grew up in Stockbridge Georgia.
 She decided to make Nashville her home after attending College at Trevecca Nazarene University, where she majored in Business Management.
 Before Sheila came to TOSS she worked in a variety of roles in different industries, focusing on IT and administration.